What was the Silk Route?

 - Ban Chao conquered the Western Regions through the Silk Route.

 - The first diplomatic relations formed between China and the West in 164 BC.

 - The Mongol dynasty conquered large parts of Asia through the Silk Route.

 In 2013, China began to re-establish the ancient Silk Route under President Xi Jinping with the help of the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 The Chinese government and UNESCO launched a $900-billion project called “One Belt, One Road” (OBOR) to improve China’s connectivity with Asian, Mediterranean, European, and East African countries.

-A total of 60 countries will be part of the OBOR project.
-Multiple sea and land routes will be included in the project, but the land and routes will be part of the Belt and Road project (BRI).
+A total of 70 countries will be part of the OBOR project.
+Multiple sea and land routes will be included in the project, but the road and rail routes will be part of the Belt and Road project (BRI).
 The ancient Silk Route was land-based, but the new 21st century Silk Route will be primarily sea-based, improving the connectivity of China’s southern coast to the rest of Central Asia, Europe, Africa, and the Mediterranean.